 For Service Partners

 Interested in becoming a service partner with the Missouri School of Journalism and the Novak Leadership Institute?
-Contact us to chat about implementing a student service learning project for your organization.
+Click the link below to contact us to chat about implementing a student service learning project for your organization.